comrob/cpgim/README.md

 augmented with Central Pattern Generator (CPG-IM) [1].
 The CPG-IM ensemble models and controls rhythmic motion, *gait*, in order to reach given target behavior.

-This experiment demonstrates following functionalities of the CPG-IM ensemble:
+The experiment run by this package demonstrates following functionalities of the CPG-IM ensemble:
 1. Incremental goal-oriented gait dynamics model learning,
 2. Damage detection,
 3. Gait control inference.